-As an international property financing house, Aareal Bank focuses on property in the context of collateralisation.
+As an international CRE lender, Aareal Bank focuses on property in the context of collateralisation.
 Real property liens - or any equivalent security interests in terms of quality depending on the location of the property are the main types of security interests used for the internal loss ratio estimations for property loans.